Dpdl-io/DpdlEngine/README.md

 Dpdl comes with a very compact and portable **scripting engine** and an **extensible API interface** for the development of applications and embedded system software and in particular is ideal to foster rapid application development and rapid prototyping.
-Embedded ANSI C code and Clojure can also be <ins>dynamically compiled in memory at runtime</ins> in order to achieve <ins>faster execution</ins> performance.
+Embedded ANSI C code, OCaml and Clojure can also be <ins>dynamically compiled in memory at runtime</ins> in order to achieve <ins>faster execution</ins> performance.

 Further, Dpdl can be used to encode, store, control and query data efficiently also on small memory footprint devices via a custom data container, a 'DpdlPacket'.